 If required, take a few days off before returning to the table to decide how you will manage your money to achieve your goals.

-Plan a Budget
+Plan a Budget for money management

 It may seem obvious, but how many people do you know have advised you on some money management tips or taken the time to create, let alone follow a financial plan?
 You are gambling with your financial future unless you have a detailed budget.

-Keep Track of Your Bank Statements
+Keep Track of Your Bank Statements for money management

 Don’t just throw away your bank’s monthly statements; read them.
 Consider it a handbook of your spending habits or behavior.
 If you run out of money before the end of the month, your statement may show those small purchases that add up to cost you a lot of money.
 Go over your expenses with a highlighter to color-code them.
 These money management tips will help you develop your budget.